Shot by me in Dumbo, Brooklyn

 We all need a support system.

-Sometimes we’re down and need to be alone,
+Sometimes we shut down and need to be alone;

-sometimes we need the support of those near and dear to us;
+sometimes we need the support of our loved ones.

 but are there to listen to the troubles that keep us up at night.